professorsugoi/web2-electric-boogaloo/frontend/TO-DO.md

 # TO DO

+- ⚠️ place better triggers for build in workflow

 > Screenshot img for readme
 > Github badges
 > Post things that might be useful for others.